Use this 7 step data loss prevention checklist to help plan and tackle your DLP strategy

 Step 1.
 Inventory: Analyze & Categorize

-Common locations for organizational data include:
+Common locations for data include:

 - On-premise / network storage